 - Cleaning and dressing tires

 - Minor dent repair

 - Touch-up painting

 - Door jambs cleaning

 - Cleaning and dressing interior leather, vinyl and rubber sidings

 - Spot cleaning the interior roof

 In summary, both auto reconditioning and auto detailing take care of the exterior and interior of a vehicle.
 Additionally, both are executed by professionals who are experts in their respective specialties.
 Finally, both processes increase a vehicle’s value and longevity.
-This is where the similarities finish.
+However, this is where the similarities finish.

 On the other hand come the differences.
 Auto detailing is a maintenance-based service to keep your vehicle clean and shiny.
-It needs to be done periodically.
+Additionally, it needs to be done periodically.
 Work may or may not include some minor scratch repair or paint job.
 Thus, it is quite time consuming when done on a regular basis.
 Meanwhile, auto reconditioning is performed on an “as needed” basis.
 The process takes longer because it is a one-time, big-time job.
-The length of time to complete a job depends on the kind of damage repair that needs to be done.
+Either way, the length of time to complete a job depends on the kind of damage repair that needs to be done.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!